DCrawley94/nc-teaching-resources/seminar_plans/de/04_de_toolkit/subqueries_and_ctes/plan.md

 - Can give the CTE a meaningful name (admittedly aliases could help with this as well) - enhance readability
 - CTEs are reusable within a query
-- Allow you to break down complex queries into smaller more manageable parts - multiple CTEs
+- Allow you to break down complex queries into smaller more manageable parts - multiple CTEs stacked up
 - Recursion, should you wish 👀

 Possible drawbacks: